bigdatagenomics/adam/README.md

  -single                                                         : Saves OUTPUT as single file -sort_fastq_output                                              : Sets whether to sort the FASTQ output, if saving as FASTQ.
 False by default.
                                                                    Ignored if not saving as FASTQ.
+ -sort_lexicographically                                         : Sort the reads lexicographically by contig name, instead of by index.
  -sort_reads                                                     : Sort the reads by referenceId and read position -storage_level VAL                                              : Set the storage level to use for caching.
  -stringency VAL                                                 : Stringency level for various checks; can be SILENT, LENIENT, or STRICT.
 Defaults